pamplonapaulo/react-signin/README.md

 - SASS
 <p>The project follows the requirement of using SASS but doesn't really take any advantage from it.
 I have been diving into styled-components, despite having some use of SASS since my certification in San Diego (2017).
 In a very few months coding with React and styled-components I saw amazing things that I never got done with SASS.
 Also my favorite professors recommend styled-components.
 That doesn't mean this developer don't want to use SASS - it would be great to learn with Green's team how to get all the power from SASS.</p>

+## Browsers in validation
+<p>Chrome, Safari, Firefox</p>

+## Possible next steps
+- Save cookie in order to get 'remember email' checkbox totally functional.
+- Set database, possibli Firebase would get this done easily, to record the emails and build the mailing.